 - Drugs should never be shared.
 To avoid diversion, opioids should be locked up in a secure location.

 - Potential side effects include death due to respiratory depression.

-- The drug could impact one’s ability to drive, operate machines, or effect balance that could cause falls.
+- The drug could impact one’s ability to drive, operate machines, or affect balance that could cause falls.

-- Instruct the patient on safe disposal of unused opioids.
+- Instruct the patient on the safe disposal of unused opioids.